Creative director: Music

 Creative supervisors in the field of music typically have various key roles that make up the whole.
 It is in this artistic field where the individual must master tasks that are relatable to one another.
 This role would guide and direct other musicians (such as the music director or artistic director) for greater overall program effectiveness.
 The three roles in this sense can consist of: the active musician, the musical art director, and the instructor that teaches and informs music for society.
 The main requirements one would need to have is an extensive background and knowledge of music (being able to master one or more instrument), understanding the principles and theories behind music composition, developing an understanding and connection with musicians that the director would be working with to communicate music in a harmonic and creative sense, and most importantly being able to develop leadership skills among other musicians.

 Fashion

 Creative director is the highest creative position in a fashion house.
 The creative director does not design clothes, but instead formulates and impresses upon the designers an overarching concept or concepts for a certain collection and the label as a whole.

 A fashion creative director's main role is to establish what designs should be created, what will appeal to the target market, and how the concepts will be applied and distributed in collaboration with fashion designers who are responsible for creating the clothing and fabrics.
+Beginning in the 2010s, fashion brands began to change creative directors on a much shorter timeline, sometimes ending a contract after less than a full calendar year.
+Some have taken to calling this phenomenon "fashion's musical chairs."